louisyonge/opus_android/README.md

 ================

-Welcome to the Opus demo for Android.
+Welcome to the Opus library for Android.

 ### Summary ###

-The is a demo on how to use Opus codec for Android project, including audio record, playback, encode and decode.
+This is an Android library transplanted from official Opus codec.
+With this library, Opus format audio can be operated in an easy way.
+Application level function includes audio record, playback, encode and decode.

 ### Getting started ###